xhajnal/video_bees/README.md

 Simply edit and run `help_write_dave.py` to obtain the text to paste into `dave.py`.

 ### (OPTIONAL) TWO RUNS DAVE
 In order to minimise the time the user needs to wait for the analysis of individual files, we created a 2-run version, where the first run executes only automatised decisions and creates a partial result file for each csv file.
-In the second run, user-guided analysis is done.
+In the second run, user-guided analysis is done (setting flag guided as True).

 To run this version, please keep only the following line of the main of dave.py uncommented: